f5devcentral/f5-agility_GCP_Terraform_ATC/foundations/README.md

 - **External process** - Contact any attendees via email to request an actual [Google account](#note-about-google-accounts) so that they may complete the lab.

 ## Terraform Cloud Workspace
-As multiple Lab staff members will need to assist and run this in order to add students, it is crucial to configure a shared workspace that utilizes one shared lock/state file.
-This makes ramp up and down easier.
+As multiple Lab staff members will need to assist and run this in order to add students, it is crucial to shared your TF Cloud Org.
+This ensures that there is one shared lock/state file and makes ramp up and down tasks easier.

 - If you do not already have a Terraform Cloud account, create one.
 - Create a Workspace in Terraform cloud that uses this remote GitHub repository.